 What Causes Fedex Truck Accidents

-The Federal Motor Carrier Safety Administration (FMCSA) keeps data on accidents and safety compliance — from mid-2018 to mid-2020 the company’s trucks have been involved in over 2,000 accidents.
-Of these accidents, 659 caused injury and 58 proved fatal.
+The Federal Motor Carrier Safety Administration (FMCSA) keeps data on accidents and safety compliance — from the end of 2019 to the end of 2021 the company’s trucks have been involved in well over 2,000 accidents.
+Of these accidents, 908 caused injury and 77 proved fatal.

 While the number of bad outcomes of these crashes comprises a small chunk of the nearly 5,000 deaths that truck accidents account for each year, even one wrongful accident can completely change the course of a life.
-And according to FMCSA data from 2015 to 2017, FedEx Freight and FedEx Ground racked up a combined 11,670 citations for safety violations.
+And according to FMCSA data November 2019 to November 2021 FedEx Freight and FedEx Ground racked up a combined 9,147 citations for safety violations, with a significant portion of those violations going to FedEx Ground.

 These violations included: